pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/concepts-terminology.md

 Stack is an isolated, independently configurable instance of a Pulumi program.
 Stack exposes methods for the full pulumi lifecycle (up/preview/refresh/destroy), as well as managing configuration.
 Multiple Stacks are commonly used to denote different phases of development (such as development, staging and production) or feature branches (such as feature-x-dev, jane-feature-x-dev).

-### Local Program
+## Local Program

 A Local Program is a traditional Pulumi CLI-driven program with its own directory, a `Pulumi.yaml` file, along with a file that defines the Pulumi program.
 Automation API can be used to drive these programs, as well as the CLI.

-### Inline Program
+## Inline Program

 Unlike traditional Pulumi programs, inline programs don't require a separate package on disk, with its own file and a `Pulumi.yaml`.
-Inline programs are just functions that can be authored in the same file as your Automation API program or be imported from anther package.
+Inline programs are simply functions that can be authored in the same file as your Automation API program or be imported from anther package.